 ZenLedger imports transactions from many of the most common crypto exchanges and automatically calculates gains and losses to simplify this process for traders and investors.
 You can auto populate common tax forms, such as Form 1040 Schedule D and Form 8949, and easily access an audit trail to prove gains or losses in the event of an IRS audit.

-In addition, ZenLedger provides a CPA suite for accountants looking to support cryptocurrencies in their practice.
+In addition, ZenLedger provides a Tax Professional suite for accountants looking to support cryptocurrencies in their practice.
 The CPA suite enables them to track multiple clients under the same login and ensure that their cryptocurrency transactions are properly recorded.

 The Bottom Line